-Our feet are critical elements of our bodies.
-They bear our weight when we are standing and help us to get where we need to go.
-Because of this, they’re frequently in pain.
-Foot pain refers to any pain or discomfort in the toes, heels, arches, soles, or other parts of the foot.
+Your feet bear weight when you’re standing and help you get where you need to go.
+Because of this, foot pain is common.
+Foot pain refers to any pain or discomfort in one or more parts of the foot.
+These parts may include the:

-According to the University of Maryland Medical Center, about 75 percent of Americans will experience foot pain at some point in their lives (UMMC, 2009).
 The pain can range from mild to severe, and it may last a short time or be an ongoing issue.
-Fortunately, many measures can help relieve foot pain.
+Many measures can help relieve your foot pain.

-One of the main causes of foot pain is wearing shoes that do not fit properly.
-High-heeled shoes can often cause foot pain, as they place a great deal of pressure on the toes.
+One of the main causes of foot pain is wearing shoes that don’t fit properly.
+Wearing high-heeled shoes can often cause foot pain because they place a great deal of pressure on the toes.

-You can also develop foot pain if you are injured during high-impact exercise or sport activities, such as jogging or intense aerobics.
+You can also develop foot pain if you become injured during high-impact exercise or sports activities, such as jogging or intense aerobics.

 Various medical issues are closely associated with foot pain.

-Your feet are especially susceptible to the pain caused by arthritis.
-According to the American Podiatric Medical Association, there are 33 joints in the foot that can be affected by this condition (APMA, 2012).
+Your feet are especially susceptible to the pain that occurs due to arthritis.
+Thirty-three joints in the foot can occur due to this condition.

 Diabetes can also cause complications and several disorders of the feet.
 People with diabetes are more prone to: